-Indian Railway is decide to implement a new technology for the comfort and convenience of its passengers.
+Indian Railway decides to implement new technology for the comfort and convenience of its passengers.
 The new idea is Food Vending Machines.
 Railway decided to install that in stations and trains too.
-Following are the details regarding with that.
+The following are the details regarding that.

 Food Vending Machine in Trains Soon

-It is planning to install vending machines which will dispense ready-to-eat food to its customers at 24/7 base.
+It is planning to install vending machines that will dispense ready-to-eat food to its customers on a 24/7 base.
 The service is likely to start with the debut of Utkrisht Double-Decker AC Yatri (Uday), a famous Newspaper reported.

 According to officials, the vending machine will be installed in every third coach of a train.
 Besides ready-to-eat food, the machine will also dispense some other eatables.
 It will give a brief description of the meal selected along with its price on the screen.
 The machine will dispense both vegetarian and non-vegetarian food.